-Each of the partners will organise at least one artist residency or residency programme over the course of the project, informed by the subject of territoriality as well as the local contexts and interests of the partner organisations.
+Each of the partners organised at least one artist residency or residency programme over the course of the project, informed by the subject of territoriality as well as the local contexts and interests of the partner organisations.

 Fondazione Pistoletto – Cittadellarte hosted the first international residency programme in November 2015, around the subject of Creating Territorialities, bringing together artists and activists from each of the partner countries to engage in a short, but focused programme developed around the themes of the project.
 The residency was curated by Giusy Checola with Thomas Gilardi.
 Participants were Vahap Avsar, Agnes Basthy, Johanna Bratel, Anna Bromley, Bahar Habibi, Diva Helmy, Lorenza Ippolito, Lia Krucken, Ju Hyun Oark and Vittoria Soddu.

 Their second residency programme took place in June 2016.
 Titled The Shifting Place, this residency aimed to investigate the aesthetic, spatial and temporal fractures of territories in the process of transition – between the local and the transnational, the private and the common and the material and immaterial.
 As a development from the first residency module, the programme incorporated interactions with local people through partnerships with Italia Che Cambia and the Biellese Transition Towns Association.
 The residents were invited to formulate proposals in response to these meetings and their time spent exploring the Biellese territory that considered how artists can activate or create shifting visions and processes, which drew on their research into permaculture, resilience and transnational social change.
 The residency was divided into three parts, three days spent in and around the Biellese mountains hosted by “agents of change” from the Transition Town network, a week of individual and collective work at Cittadellarte, and a public presentation of the outcomes of the residency.